Ideas to help implement technology - just try ONE thing!

 The list is updated on a regular basis - want to contribute to the list, email Megan Safko-Preslin at firstname.lastname@example.org

-Visit the Google My Tomorrow site, go to the new Staffnet, click on the Departments > My Tomorrow Staff Website under resources for principals and teachers.
+Visit the Google My Tomorrow site, go to Staffnet, click on the My Tomorrow link on the left-hand side.
 Once in the My Tomorrow site click on a specific section you are wanting more information, for example, technology and you'll find help guides for usage.

 Blackboard also has user guides for CPS applications: login to your Blackboard account - find ITM District Training Resources.

 The ITM Help Desk also provides user guides on their updated Google website.

 Be on the lookout for training dates coming to your school or you can check out the Mayerson website soon for an online class regarding LanSchool.
 LanSchool tutorials can be found on the My Tomorrow Google Site.
 Find that site by going to StaffNet>My Tomorrow> Technology

 Opportunities to Learn More Tech in the Classroom